 As for the maps, they may indicate where certain celebrities live in West LA, Beverly Hills, Bel Air, and other upscale areas, but you can't see most of them over the walls and hedges.
 If you take the Movie Stars' Homes Tour, you'll at least get the stories and a bit of history to go with the view over the hedge.

 This is an interesting one.
-A lot of fashion comes out of LA, since we are the number one garment manufacturing center in the country.
+A lot of fashion comes out of LA since we are the number one garment manufacturing center in the country.
 We have a large fashion district in downtown Los Angeles, which is also home to the Fashion Institute of Design and Merchandising.
-We have fashion cliques, like hip hop, goth, and nightclub chic, and then there's celebrity red carpet fashion.
-But it's also true that the everyday uniform of laid-back LA is shorts and flip flops - even if they're your dress shorts and glitter flip flops.
-I personally don't believe in fashion, and my flip flops come from the drugstore, but I wasn't born here.
-Any thoughts from locals?Continue to 13 of 18 below.
+We have fashion cliques, like hip-hop, goth, and nightclub chic, and then there's celebrity red carpet fashion.
+But it's also true that the everyday uniform of laid-back LA is shorts and flip flops, even if they're your dress shorts and glitter flip-flops.

 The stereotypical Valley girl or surfer dude for whom watching the news or reading a newspaper hurts their brains, is real.
-I know a few.
-But they're in the minority, and exist across the country.
+But they're in the minority and exist across the country.
 LA is a city of creative artists, scientists, engineers, inventors, authors and other intellectuals.
-Nail salons may outnumber bookstores, but we LOVE our bookstores.
+Nail salons may outnumber bookstores, but LA loves their bookstores.
 And the conversation you overhear over manicures has an equal chance of being over Middle East politics or how to improve the core curriculum as what Jennifer said to Stacy about Charlene.